 Though we cannot meet in person, one-on-one interactions with the instructor are still possible and are highly encouraged for all your classes.
-For this course, I will be available on Zoom every day for the half hour immediately following class to answer any questions or simply to chat.
+For this course, I will hold office hours on Zoom (meeting ID: 947 683 2401) every Wednesday from 3-4pm MDT and Thursday from 3-4pm MDT to answer any questions or simply to chat.
 You should also feel free to email me questions or set up a time to video chat (I can be very flexible with my schedule this time of year).
+The Physics Department has also created a remote help room for faculty and TAs to help students with any physics course throughout the week.